Newtoto/COMP210_2_interace_task/MarketResearch.md

 * "Scale is very important for compelling VR experiences" Making sure objects are the correct size will be a focus.
 * "it’s essential to consider that your players can look anywhere they like" Since a sniper would be covering up, this could be accounted for by making the view behind the player of some kind of fabric.
+This could also be something that I could incorporate with real tactile feedback with a cloth the player can put over their head while playing.
 * "Bring as much of the player as possible into the VR experience  – head, hands and body, if possible" Having hands on the gun when held would aid immersion.
 * "Don’t leave them feeling sick or dizzy"